 An alternative to double vision is to close one eye.
 This would sacrifice a small amount of depth of field, which is sometimes a good trade-off.
 But after brain surgery, I was left with a second eye-related anomaly: nystagmus, an eye tracking problem.
 Nystagmus affects my vision when things are moving nearby.
 When I’m in a store and people around me are moving, my eye will start jumping because it can’t settle on a single moving object.
 When this happens, my brain becomes tired very quickly.

-My new me vision doesn’t keep me from enjoying the passing of clouds in a blue sky, the crimson red of a blooming rosebush, or the beauty in the face of my wife, also my best friend and caregiver.
-If anything, since acquiring this new me, I’ve noticed more appreciation in the minutia of life and the world all around me.
+My new vision doesn’t keep me from enjoying the passing of clouds in a blue sky, the crimson red of a blooming rosebush, or the beauty in the face of my wife—also my best friend and caregiver.
+If anything, since acquiring this new me, I’ve noticed more appreciation for the minutia of life and the world all around me.